MeitavMortov/GradientBasedLearning/README.md

 # GradientBasedLearning
-From Introduction to Machine Learning course. l Implemention of  a generic Gradient Descent algorithm,  explore and visualize its performance on different objective functions.
+From Introduction to Machine Learning course. l Implemention of  a generic Gradient Descent algorithm,  explore and visualize its performance on different objective functions.
 2  Using the implementation of Gradient Descent to solve a regularized logistic regression optimization problem.